UAVTracking/UAVTrackingProtocol/draft/README.md

 A receiver SHOULD relay a payload.
 The relay bit MUST be decremented by one unit when relaying a payload.

-If the relay bit is null, the payload MUST NOT be relayed.
+If the relay bit is 0, the payload MUST NOT be relayed.

 #### Duty Cycle